-There is also many situations where a law firm can represent you in challenging or preventing debt collectors from causing you distress, and usually these steps are extremely cost sensitive.
+There are also many situations where a law firm can represent you in challenging or preventing debt collectors from causing you distress, and usually, these steps are extremely cost sensitive.
 If you are actively struggling with debt collectors or with to take preventative measures against them, please get in touch for a no obligation discussion and let us see if we can help you.

 - Debt collectors incorrectly stating the amount owed, for example claiming that you owe $50,000 when in fact its $15,000.